Lightningtow/Hudify/README.md

 Note: Playback controls are locked behind a Spotify Premium subscription, which is out of my control.
 The CustomHud variables should work fine without a subscription.
 ### Installation instructions:
-1) Create a Spotify app according to [this](https://developer.spotify.com/documentation/web-api/tutorials/getting-started#create-an-app).
+1) Create a Spotify app by following [this guide](https://developer.spotify.com/documentation/web-api/tutorials/getting-started#create-an-app).
 2) Set your app name and description to anything you want, and be sure to set your Redirect URI to `http://127.0.0.1:8000/callback`.
 3) Get your Client ID from your newly created app
 4) Put your Client ID in Hudify's config, via ModMenu.